Hungreebee-Technologies/Nestjs-Keyset-Paginator/README.md

 }
 ```

-- paginate function will return with promise of
+- Paginate function will return with promise of:

 ```
 { docs: docs, next_key }